Total Knee Replacement

 How Long is Recovery After Knee Replacement Surgery?

-Patients may spend a few days in the hospital after total knee replacement surgery.
+Patients who have their knee replaced in the hospital typically stay over one night or two.
 Recovery and rehabilitation are critical aspects of returning to an active lifestyle, so physical therapy usually begins the day following surgery.
-At discharge, patients may be able to stand on their own with little or no assistance.
-They may be able to use the bathroom, bathe, and dress and go on slightly longer walks.
-Finally, patients may be able to go up and down a flight of stairs by the time they are released from the hospital.
-These improvements develop within the first few days of recovery.
-However, patients need to commit to their ongoing rehabilitation.
+At discharge, patients are able to stand on their own with no assistance.
+They are able to use the bathroom, bathe, and dress and go on slightly longer walks.
+Patients also are able to climb and descend stairs by the time they are released from the hospital.
 With consistent work, many normal activities can resume in the 12 weeks after knee replacement.

 What is the Importance of Physical Therapy after Knee Replacement?

 Rehabilitation is one of the most important aspects of total knee replacement.
 Proper care is essential to restoring optimal comfort and range of motion.
 The purpose of physical therapy after total knee replacement is to regain strength and movement.
-Initially, patients may need a walker or crutches to walk.
-Gentle physical therapy improves the ability to bear weight on the new joint.
-Range of motion exercises prevents scar tissue from obstructing the flexibility of the new joint.
+Initially, patients may need a walker but most progress quickly to a cane and are able to abandon all assistive devices within a few short weeks.

 Schedule Your Consultation Today!